 Please note that Commission staff is not available to review applications for completeness immediately upon submittal.

 Please review all instructions and documentation requirements carefully before submitting your application.

 It is your responsibility to ensure the application is complete before submittal.
 Incomplete applications will not be accepted.

-The Beacon Hill Architectural Commission will hold a public hearing on Thursday, May 16, 2013 at 4:00 PM in Room 801 of Boston City Hall.
+The Beacon Hill Architectural Commission will hold a public hearing on Thursday, June 16, at 4:00 p.m. in Boston City Hall, Piemonte Room, 5th Floor.